cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/core.rst

 .. rubric:: Application Abstraction

-Applications hide low-level details of individual programming paradigms and runtimes, while providing access to many useful and powerful services provided by CDAP such as the ability to dynamically scale processing units, distributed transactions, and service discovery.
+Applications hide low-level details of individual programming paradigms and runtimes, while providing access to many useful and powerful services provided by CDAP such as distributed transactions, service discovery, and the ability to dynamically scale processing units.

 Applications are abstracted away from the platform that runs the application.
 When you deploy and run the application into a specific installation of CDAP, the appropriate